tailwindlabs/tailwindcss/docs/source/docs/spacing.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no hover, focus, or group-hover variants are generated for margin, negative margin and padding utilities.
+By default, only responsive variants are generated for margin, negative margin and padding utilities.

 You can control which variants are generated for the list utilities by modifying the `margin`, `negativeMargin` and `padding` property in the `modules` section of your Tailwind config file.